2025 MAST30026 Metric and Hilbert Spaces

 The three assignments are posted both here and on the subject's Canvas page.
 Your solutions should be submitted via Canvas and Gradescope.

-Here is the pdf file for the first assignment, due 15 August at 20:00.
-If you want to write your solutions in LaTeX, here is a macros file and the template file for the first assignment.
+Here is the pdf file for the first assignment, due 22 August at 20:00.
+Please read the cover page carefully.

 Ed Discussion post with instructions/FAQ/errata for the first assignment.